 University of Oxford

-I'm a DPhil candidate in Environmental Economics at the University of Oxford.
-My research interests include: growth, structural transformation, innovation, and climate policy.
-My supervisor is Prof Cameron Hepburn.
+I'm a DPhil candidate in Environmental Economics at the University of Oxford supervised by Prof Cameron Hepburn.

 I hold an MSc. in Economics from the London School of Economics and a BSc.
 (Hons) in Economics, Politics and International Studies from the University of Warwick.

 I previously worked as an environmental economist at Vivid Economics in London, and prior to that, as a trade economist at ICRIER in New Delhi.
 I've worked with governments, international organisations and private firms.